SHAP zero Explains Biological Sequence Models with Near-zero Marginal Cost for Future Queries: Experiments

 We then explained the high-order feature interactions with \algo\ and compared it with SHAP-IQ.
 The overlapping interactions in \algo\ and SHAP-IQ, constituting 95\% and 5\% of the total interactions, respectively, correlate with $\rho=0.79$.
-We expected most interactions to be located within the seed region~\cite{wei2023deep, wessels2024prediction}; however, we observed that only 34\% of SHAP-IQ's interactions are within the seed region, compared to 52\% of SHAP zero's interactions (Fig. \ref{fig:tiger_explanation}e).
+We expected most interactions to be located within the seed region~\cite{wessels2024prediction, wei2023deep}; however, we observed that only 34\% of SHAP-IQ's interactions are within the seed region, compared to 52\% of SHAP zero's interactions (Fig. \ref{fig:tiger_explanation}e).
 Besides, estimating the Faith-Shap interactions took an amortized time of 6.5 seconds for \algo\ compared to 2 hours for SHAP-IQ (Fig. \ref{fig:tiger_explanation}f), suggesting that \algo\ is more than 1000-fold faster and enables a biologically feasible explanation of feature interactions.

-{\bf Explaining inDelphi with SHAP zero.} inDelphi~\cite{shen2018predictable} is a machine learning model trained to predict DNA repair outcomes after CRISPR-Cas9-induced double-stranded breaks, including the probability of Cas9 inducing a one- or two-base pair insertion or deletion (frameshift frequency) (Fig. \ref{fig:inDelphi_explanation}a).
-We considered length-$n=40$ input DNA target sequences, where the cut site occurs between positions 20 and 21, a region that is considered to have the most predictive power~\cite{shen2018predictable, aghazadeh2020crisprl, leenay2019large}.
+{\bf Explaining DNA Repair Outcome.} inDelphi~\cite{shen2018predictable} is a machine learning model trained to predict DNA repair outcomes after CRISPR-Cas9-induced double-stranded breaks, including the probability of Cas9 inducing a one- or two-base pair insertion or deletion (frameshift frequency) (Fig. \ref{fig:inDelphi_explanation}a).
+We considered length-$n=40$ input DNA target sequences, where the cut site occurs between positions 20 and 21, a region that is considered to have the most predictive power~\cite{aghazadeh2020crisprl, shen2018predictable, leenay2019large}.